 The Solway Coast

-The Solway Coast is a real hidden Cumbrian gem.
+is a real hidden Cumbrian gem.
 Stretching from the northern tip of the county down to Maryport in the west, this area of outstanding natural beauty has sand and pebble beaches that reach for miles!
 Covering approximately 118 square kilometres, you have plenty of choice for where to walk.
 There are numerous parking bays along the route so you can simply pick one, hop out and be on your merry way.
 Wherever you are, you can enjoy views of the sparkling sea towards Scotland or, in the opposite direction, the outline of the Lake District fells.
 You could also head there in the evenings for fabulous sunsets.
 Don’t forget your picnic blanket!

 Browse our coastal cottages.